barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

   Buddhism is not two, not one.

 That is what the Blessed One said.
 Elated, the bhikkhux and Scott delighted in the Blessed One's statement.
 And while this discourse was being spoken, the minds of the bhikkhux were liberated from the taints by non-clinging.
 Scott's mind started clinging to non-clinging.

-## Commentary

-This is obviously a free and creative adaptation of MN1 and MN63, SN 15.3, SN 22.9